uxfab/uxfab/README.md

 ### Hey, I'm Michael!

-Collaborating with stakeholders and product teams to drive product success since 2000.
+I've been collaborating with stakeholders and product teams to drive product success since 2000.
 As a UX Designer; I specialize in design strategy, data visualization, and Agile UX.
 Currently building skills in Data Science methods and tools, I’m seeking a junior- to mid-level position in Data Science or Data Visualization.

 ### Experience
 Track record of innovative design solutions.
 Highlights include: